unicode-org/icu4x/docs/research/data_phases.md

 ### Example: Duration Formatting

 Suppose you are formatting a time duration, such as a countdown timer for a video game.
-The breakdown of information known at each stage is:
+The breakdown of information known in each phase is:

 1. **Compile Time**
     - Width (long, short, narrow, digital, …)